Click the Handbook link here to view a full version of the handbook in pdf format that will open in a separate tab.

-CCEL Preschool incorporates Christian values into age appropriate curriculum to build lasting meaningful relationships that support the child, family and community.
-In our enriched learning environment, children will gain skills to prepare them for higher education.
+Our mission is to build lasting meaningful relationships that support the child, family and community.
+To do this we incorporate Christian values into age appropriate curriculum within our enriched learning environment.
+Here children will gain skills to prepare them for higher education.
 Following Montana State Early Learning Standards we provide a warm, nurturing, and safe place to meet children’s emotional, social and developmental needs.

-We value family’s involvement as first educators: vital to a child’s on going development and learning.
+We value family’s involvement as first educators, which is vital to a child’s on going development and learning.
 We are guided by Christian values of the New Testament, and believe the Bible is the inspired Word of God.

 - children learn best during active play